 Metrix General Information

-NLF: Boards must be aware that the Amatrol (manufacturing) and MedCom (health care) licenses, available through Metrix beginning July 2020, are separate from the above industry certification assistance.
-These licenses are still available for Boards to assign to qualified claimants.

 NLF: Boards must be aware that all Texans continue to have access to Metrix through the Online Learning Resources page in WorkInTexas.com, MyTxCareer.com, and the Metrix Portal.

 NLF: Boards must be aware that workforce program participation is not required for individuals to be able to take Metrix courses, including those courses required for Metrix industry certifications.